Parts Modeling Might Be Right for You

 On top of looking great and protecting your best assets, there are also some basic requirements that every parts model must meet:

-- Hand Models: It doesn’t matter what the rest of your body looks like, but hand models have to have perfect hands.
+- Hand Models: Hand models have to have perfect hands.
 Both male and female hand models should be able to fit sample glove or jewelry sizes and should have long slender hands, straight fingers, uniform nail beds, and a nice even skin tone.
-As well, men's hands shouldn’t be too hairy.
+For men, hands shouldn’t be too hairy.

-- Foot Models: The same goes for foot models.
-Models should be able to fit sample shoe sizes and should have slender feet, straight toes, attractive ankles, clean and uniform nails, and no calluses or blemishes of any kind.
-And again, men’s feet shouldn’t be overly hairy.
+- Foot Models: Models should be able to fit sample shoe sizes and should have slender feet, straight toes, attractive ankles, clean and uniform nails, and no calluses or blemishes of any kind.
+Men’s feet shouldn’t be overly hairy.

 - Leg Models: For female leg models, legs should be long and slender and free of blemishes and varicose veins.
 They also need to be waxed and well moisturized.
 Male leg models shouldn’t be overly muscular, and like their female counterparts, their legs should be long, shapely and free of blemishes (and again, not too hairy).